Skip to content

 SSEOlder remote servers using Server-Sent Events (fallback)

-1. Enter the server command or URL
+1. Enter the server URL

 2. Save.
 The agent picks up available tools automatically.